AdobeDocs/analytics.en/help/components/locations/locations-manager.md

 ---
 # Locations manager

 The Locations manager allows you to create, edit, or delete locations.
-These locations allow you to save and reuse destinations for exported files, or sources for imported files.
-The Location manager is available once all report suites in your organization use the [Classification set](../classifications/sets/overview.md) architecture.
+These locations allow you to save and reuse destinations for the following uses:

+* Files that are exported via [Data Feeds](/help/export/analytics-data-feed/create-feed.md)
+* Reports that are exported via [Data Warehouse](/help/export/data-warehouse/create-request/dw-request-report-destinations.md)
+* Schemas that are imported via [Classification sets](/help/components/classifications/sets/manage/schema.md)

-**[!UICONTROL Components]** > **[!UICONTROL Locations]**
+To access the Locations manager, select **[!UICONTROL Components]** > **[!UICONTROL Locations]**.

 ## Filter locations